bernardpeh/practical-symfony-3/manuscript/Chapter_15.md

 }
 ```

-Noticed we have added "nullable=true" to both the data and referrer fields.
-Next, we will create a new service to subscribe to the kernel.request event.
+Next, we will intercept the kernel.request event.

 ```
 # src/AppBundle/EventListener/AppSubscriber.php